kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/schemes/Li-Polymer_Battery/README.md

    <div align="center">
    <table>
    <tr>
-   <td>The main purpose of installing a low voltage alarm is to prevent the battery from reaching a critically low level, thereby avoiding abnormal vehicle operation or potential damage to the battery.
-Therefore, when the battery voltage drops below a specific threshold, the low voltage alarm will sound, alerting the user to pay attention and replace the battery promptly if necessary.
+   <td>The primary purpose of installing a low voltage alarm is to prevent the battery from reaching a critically low voltage, thereby avoiding abnormal vehicle operation or battery damage.
+Therefore, when the battery voltage drops below a specific threshold, the low voltage alarm will sound an alert, reminding the user to take notice or promptly replace the battery to prevent any disruptions to the ongoing race.

    </td>
    <td><img src="./img/low_voltage_alarm.png" width = "500"  alt="low_voltage_alarm" align="center" /></td>